yaleyang5/mvp/_PRESS-RELEASE.md

   to runs the app in development mode.
   Open http://localhost:3000 to view it in the browser.

-  The page will reload if you make edits.
+  The page will reload if you save edits.

 ## Customer Quote ##
   "Super easy to navigate, nice UI, and simple."